Learn how to make soap from scratch. This guide to cold process soap making for beginners will teach you everything you need to get started.

 Some recipes call for blending to a specific stage of trace.
 Here’s a good reference:

-- Light trace: The soap batter is a gravy or pancake batter consistency.
+- Light trace: Gravy or pancake batter consistency

 - Medium trace: Cake batter consistency